Can You Use Pool Chlorine to Clean Your House? Safety Guide

 - Start with cold water: Add chlorine to water, never water to chlorine

-- Use proper ratios: For general disinfection, use 1 cup of liquid pool chlorine to 1 gallon of water
+- Use proper ratios: For general disinfection, use no more than 1/2 cup of liquid pool chlorine to 1 gallon of water (approximately 1:32 ratio)

-- Test pH levels: Pool chlorine typically has a high pH (around 13), which can be caustic
+- Test pH levels: Pool chlorine typically has a high pH (11-13), which can be caustic

-- Wear protective equipment: Use gloves, eye protection, and ensure good ventilation
+- Wear protective equipment: Use chemical-resistant gloves (nitrile preferred, or neoprene), eye protection, and ensure good ventilation

 - Work in small batches: Don't mix large quantities, as chlorine solutions lose effectiveness over time